dart-archive/expected_output/README.md

 (Note: Why the weird library symbols?
 This is the simplest way to locate a directory or file relative to Dart source.
 Hopefully a temporary issue.)

+## API

+The `expected_output` API is small.
+Here's the gist:

+* `dataCases(directory: 'some/directory')` \
+  Iterate over all of the `.unit` files in `'some/directory'`, yielding DataCases with input/output information.
+* `dataCasesUnder(library: #your.test.library)` \
+  Iterate over all of the `.unit` files in the directory where `#your.test.library` Dart library is declared.
+This is just a convenience method so that you don't need to import mirrors in your test.
+* `dataCasesInFile(path: 'path/to/your/data.unit')` \
+  Iterate over all of the DataCases found in `'path/to/your/data.unit'`.

 ## When to use

 This package is not very broad purposed, and is probably appropriate for only